 3. Start contributing toward retirement

 Contributing toward retirement savings when you are young allows your money time to grow and accumulate as soon as possible.
 Through the power of compound interest, the interest you earn on the money in your retirement fund will build upon itself .
-The difference between starting to save when you are 25 versus when you are 35 is extremely substantial, as outlined in this example by CNN Money.
+The difference between starting to save when you are 25 versus when you are 35 is extremely substantial.

 Most companies and organizations offer retirement savings opportunities, like 401(k)s, and many also contribute a certain percentage to your fund or even match your contributions.